How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

-According to our experience, it is very challenging to crawl for sufficient Apps satisfying (e)--(f) for any vulnerable library.
-To conduct a representative empirical study with sufficient data points, we had to fully leverage the retrieved Apps even though they do not depend on vulnerable library versions.
-Specifically for each found project \emph{App} satisfying criteria (e)--(f), we examined the version history to reveal any version of $App$---e.g., $App_i$---that depends on a vulnerable library version.
+According to our experience, it is very challenging to identify a sufficient number of Apps satisfying (c)--(d) for any vulnerable library.
+To conduct a representative empirical study with sufficient data points, we extensively explored the version history of the retrieved Apps even though they did not depend on vulnerable library versions in the current version.
+Specifically for each found project \emph{App} satisfying criteria (c)--(d), we examined the version history to determine whether any earlier version, denoted as $App_i$, depends on a vulnerable library version.
 If $App_i$ exists, we checked out $App_i$ to prepare for \tool usage.
-Otherwise, we manually revised dependency to inject the vulnerability.
+Otherwise, we manually revised the dependency version.
 For instance, OpenRefine~\cite{OpenRefine} is a library whose versions before 3.2-beta suffer from CVE-2018-19859.
 However, we only found one client project for it, which depends on a safe version of OpenRefine (i.e., 3.3).
-To make sure that this client is still usable in our study, we downgraded the library dependency to 3.1 and tried to compile the revised project.
+To make sure that this client is still usable in our study, we downgraded the library dependency in the configuration file to 3.1 without further modification.
+This strategy reflects a common real-world scenario where Apps rely on outdated dependencies due to delayed patching.
+We do not inject handcrafted vulnerable logic into Apps, as the approach risks introducing artificial or irrelevant behaviors and was therefore avoided.
+By contrast, our revision preserved the application code logic and only altered the dependency version to formulate realistic conditions.
 Our manual revision of dependencies does not compromise the validity of our research, as we fairly compared all approaches of security test generation on the same set of client Apps, no matter whether their vulnerable dependencies are real or injected.
 The last column in Table~\ref{tab:lib-data} shows the number of clients we included for each Lib.
-Our dataset includes in total seven projects with injected vulnerable dependencies, all of which are marked with asterisks (*) in the table.
+There are five projects with injected vulnerable dependencies, all of which are marked with asterisks (*).
+At the end of Phase I, our dataset consists of all relevant information for \totalVulClient $\langle App, Lib\rangle$ pairs.